Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Selenium.md

 You need to enter the following fields:

 - **Automation Engine** - Choose the Selenium Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type** -- This should be set to Attached for this case
+- **Script Type**: This should be set to Attached for this case
-- **Filename** -- Since the test script is going to be entered directly into Spira you can enter any name you like for the filename as long as it's logical and memorable.
+- **Filename**: Since the test script is going to be entered directly into Spira you can enter any name you like for the filename as long as it's logical and memorable.
-- **Document Type** -- you can choose which document type the automated test script will be categorized under.
+- **Document Type**: you can choose which document type the automated test script will be categorized under.
-- **Document Folder** -- you can choose which document folder the automated test script will be stored in.
+- **Document Folder**: you can choose which document folder the automated test script will be stored in.
-- **Version** -- The version of the test script (1.0 is used if no value specified)
+- **Version**: The version of the test script (1.0 is used if no value specified)
-- **Test Script** -- This needs to contain the complete Selenium test script written in Selenium IDE *Selenese*.
+- **Test Script**: This needs to contain the complete Selenium test script written in Selenium IDE *Selenese*.
 Selenium IDE test scripts consist of three parts:

     - The command
     - The target of the command